twotoasters/Toast/README.md

 A subspec for Foundation-level classes and categories.

-`pod TWTToast/Foundation/MethodSignatureEquality`

-A subspec that provides equality checking as a category on NSMethodSignature

 `pod TWTToast/Foundation/KVO`

 * **`TWTKeyValueObserver`** exposes a method for encapsulating a KVO-based observation such that it can be more easily released.